Pnina Tornai: Personal life

-Pnina Tornai was born in Ramat HaSharon, Israel, to Sephardic Jewish parents Shaul and Ruth Assis; she is the eldest of four girls.
+Pnina Tornai was born in Ramat HaSharon, Israel, to Mizrahi Jewish parents Shaul and Ruth Assis; she is the eldest of four girls.
 At birth, Tornai was given her grandmother's name, Pearl.
 In Hebrew, Pearl translates to Pnina, thus she was called Pnina.
 Her father was an Israeli diplomat from Alexandria, Egypt, and her mother was from Tangier, Morocco.
 As a child, Tornai dreamed of being an actress, but instead went on to finish her high school education.
 Upon graduating, she enlisted in Israel's mandatory military service.
 Once she completed her military service Tornai decided to pursue her acting career by enrolling in acting school in Paris, France.
 There she married and had her son, David.

 In addition to a decade of her guest appearances and television specials for the long-running Say Yes to the Dress Tornai stars in several other television shows internationally including 10 Years Younger.
 She has also contributed to segments on ABC News Good Morning America, on What Would You Do? and on VH1.

 Tornai appeared on the Israeli version of the reality television show Big Brother VIP in 2009.
 She is also a gourmet cook and appeared on the reality TV show MasterChef VIP in 2015.
 Tornai has a love for entertaining, she is an avid gardener and a collector of vintage couture fashion - a passion she developed while living in Paris for ten years.